freezingsaddles/freezing-web/README.md

 Configuration files are shell environment files (or you can use environment variables dirctly).

 There is a sample file (`example.cfg`) that you can reference.
 You need to set an environment variable called `APP_SETTINGS` to the path to the file you wish to use.

-Here is an example of starting the webserver using settings from a new `development.env` config file:
+Here is an example of starting the webserver using settings from a new `development.cfg` config file:
 ```bash
 (env) shell$ cp example.cfg development.cfg
 # Edit the file